 Oncternal Therapeutics Reports Granting of Inducement Award Under Nasdaq Listing Rule 5635(c)(4)

-/EIN News/ -- SAN DIEGO, Oct.
-03, 2022 (GLOBE NEWSWIRE) -- Oncternal Therapeutics, Inc. (Nasdaq: ONCT), a clinical-stage biopharmaceutical company focused on the development of novel oncology therapies, today announced that it has granted an inducement award to one new employee, Ariadne Jerue, who joined Oncternal as Associate Director, Clinical Operations.
+SAN DIEGO, Oct.
+03, 2022 (GLOBE NEWSWIRE) -- Oncternal Therapeutics, Inc. ONCT, a clinical-stage biopharmaceutical company focused on the development of novel oncology therapies, today announced that it has granted an inducement award to one new employee, Ariadne Jerue, who joined Oncternal as Associate Director, Clinical Operations.

 The award was made on October 3, 2022 under Oncternal's 2021 Employment Inducement Incentive Award Plan, which provides for the granting of equity awards to new employees of Oncternal as an inducement to join the Company.
 The award consists of an option to purchase 28,400 shares of Oncternal common stock.
 The option has a 10-year term and an exercise price equal to the closing price of Oncternal's common stock on the date of grant.
 The option vests over a four-year period, with 25% of the shares subject to the option vesting on the first anniversary of the employee's start date, and the rest vesting in equal monthly installments over three years thereafter.
 The award was approved by Oncternal's compensation committee, comprised entirely of independent directors, as required by Nasdaq Rule 5635(c)(4), and was granted as an inducement material to the employee entering into employment with Oncternal in accordance with Nasdaq Rule 5635(c)(4).